Where to Stay on the Big Island, Hawaii

 For many first-time visitors, the Kona district on the west side of the island is the ideal place to stay.
 Known for its sunny weather, beautiful beaches, and vibrant atmosphere, Kona offers a classic Hawaiian vacation experience.
 The main town, Kailua-Kona, is a bustling hub of activity with a wide array of shops, restaurants, and historical sites.

 The Kona coast is lined with resorts and hotels catering to every budget, making it a popular choice for families and couples alike.
 It’s also a fantastic spot for water activities, with world-class snorkeling, diving, and surfing opportunities.
-If you’re wondering
+If you’re wondering where to stay in Kona, you’ll find everything from large-scale resorts to charming boutique hotels.

 Just north of Kona lies the Kohala Coast, the sunniest and driest region of the Big Island.
+This area is synonymous with luxury, home to some of the most exclusive Just north of Kona lies the Kohala Coast, the sunniest and driest region of the Big Island.
 This area is synonymous with luxury, home to some of the most exclusive luxury resorts on the Big Island of Hawaii.
 If your idea of a perfect vacation involves championship golf courses, world-class spas, and high-end dining, the Kohala Coast is the place for you.

 The resorts here are destinations in themselves, with pristine beaches, stunning swimming pools, and impeccable service.
 It’s the perfect setting for a romantic getaway, a relaxing retreat, or a truly indulgent family vacation.